workleap/wl-r2wc/README.md

 - Possibility of implementing the widget using the Shadow DOM to avoid conflicts with the host app styles.
 - Further optimizations for bundle size with improved tree-shaking
 - Using preload scripts and styles to avoid page flickering for mission critical widgets like the Navbar
-- Better support for typescript for React applications
 - Extract the r2wc folder into a library package
-- Move to Cloudflare CDN and provide a pipeline to update the CDN files